ehrenbentz/LASERcoder/README.md

 ## Citation

-If you use LASERcoder in published research, please cite:
+If you use LASERcoder in published research, please cite this repository: https://github.com/ehrenbentz/LASERcoder

 <!-- TODO: Update with DOI once published -->

+A Manuscript is in preparation to provide a stable citation:
 > Bentz, E.J., Laser, R.S., ...[Other Authors]...
 Ophir, A.G.
 (2026).
 LASERcoder: Lightweight Annotation Software for Ethology Research. (in preparation)

 See [CITATION.cff](CITATION.cff) for machine-readable citation information.